gloveboxes/Create-your-first-Azure-function-with-Kotlin-and-IntelliJ/README.md

 1. Azure Function App Name
 2. Azure Function App Region

 Run the following command for a complete list of regions.
-Choose the location by the "name" field in the returned json array.
+Choose the location by the "name" field in the returned JSON array.

 ```bash
 az account list-locations